cooper/ferret/doc/Keywords.md

 If `name` is provided, the event will be assigned to that property of the scope of interest (SOI; see below).
 Without a name, `func` acts as an inline expression representing an anonymous event.

+The curly bracket delimiters (`{` and `}`) may be omitted if the function has no body.
+This is useful for declaring an event with no default callback.

 The scope of interest (SOI) is determined by the hierarchical level of the event within the document.
 At document level, the SOI is the current package context,